Comparison

 Mendeley vs PapersFlow (2026): Traditional Reference Manager vs AI Workspace

 Mendeley is Elsevier's reference manager with social features.
-PapersFlow adds AI-powered research on top.
-Compare citation management approaches.
+PapersFlow adds an agentic research workspace, PapersFlow MCP, and AI-powered research on top.

 Paperpile vs PapersFlow (2026): Google Ecosystem vs AI Research